RdR1024/pro2sql/README.md

 # pro2sql
-A lightweight prolog to sql translator
+A lightweight prolog to sql translator.

+Only translates SELECT queries.